tamarin-prover/batch-tamarin/RECIPE_GUIDE.md

 - **`version`** (string, optional): Version identifier for this Tamarin prover
 - **`test_success`** (boolean, optional): Whether this executable passed connectivity tests

-`version` and `test_success` will be created by the UI in case of autodetection of tamarin or if `--revalidate` flag is given
+`version` and `test_success` are overwritten by the `--revalidate` flag.
+These fields are usually filled by the UI tool to generate a JSON recipe, there is no real reason to use them manually.

 ### Tasks (`tasks`)